Tulum city, Mexico – cristal clear cenote, Mayan villa with a view overlooking the Caribbean Sea and colorful, knitted bracelets.

 Tulum city and some weird things about it

-We arrive with the well know ADO bus.
+We arrive in Tulum city from Playa del Carmen by the well know ADO bus.
 The weather for the last couple of days is changing from pouring rain to unbearable sun.
 And like this every 20 min.
 Sometimes 5.
 The distance to the hotel is around 10-15 min and we decide to walk, hoping that the rain will pass and we’ll get there dry.

 Nope!
 Two streets after the bus station starts raining cats and dogs, and elephants.
 Real, classical, tropical rain!
 There are no trees, no places to hide, nothing!
 We manage to take out the rain jackets at the last moment.
 The summer storm catches us on a street corner, together with two other poor souls.
 We manage to get under a tree but the rain is so heavy that it doesn’t really helps.
 I somehow hide the camera under my jacket, cover the documents and my phone.
 And now we wait.